 To enjoy the most out of your trip, I recommend visiting Mallorca in spring or fall.
 Winter in Mallorca can be pretty wet and while the temperatures are still mild, rain can stop you from doing any outdoor activities.

-In my opinion, the best months for travelling to Mallorca are September, October, beginning of November, April, May and beginning of June.
+In my opinion, the best months for traveling to Mallorca are September, October, the beginning of November, April, May, and the beginning of June.
 Now that being said, you can visit in winter and still get nice sunny weather, but you should keep in mind that the weather can change your plans.